lidofinance/lido-dao/CONTRIBUTING.md

 > [!NOTE]
 > On macOS with Homebrew it is recommended to install Node.js using [`n`](https://github.com/tj/n) or [`nvm`](https://github.com/nvm-sh/nvm) version managers.
-> Example setup process using `n` package manager:
+> Example setup process using `n` package manager for zsh users:
 >
 > ```
 > $ brew install n